csecht/plot-einstein-jobs/README.md

 The "About" button prints to Terminal a description of the program, version number, repository URL, and copyright and license information.

 ### Requirements:
-Python 3.7 or later, plus Matplotlib, Pandas, and Numpy.
+Python 3.7 or later, plus Matplotlib v3.6.1, Pandas.
+All other dependencies are included with the Matplotlib installation.
+See the requirements.txt file for details
-This program was developed in Python 3.8-3.9.
+This program was developed in Python 3.8-3.12.

-For quick installation of the required Python PIP packages: from the downloaded GitHub repository folder, run this command
+For quick installation of the required Python PIP packages: from the downloaded GitHub repository folder, run this command in a fresh virtual environment to ensure no conflicts with other Python packages or versions:

     pip install -r requirements.txt
 Alternative commands (system dependent):